mozilla/bugbug/README.md

 ### Running the repository mining script

+Note: This section is only necessary if you want to perform changes to the repository mining script.
+Otherwise, you can simply use the commits data we generate automatically.

 1. Clone https://hg.mozilla.org/mozilla-central/.
 2. Run `./mach vcs-setup` in the directory where you have cloned mozilla-central.
 3. Enable the pushlog, hgmo and mozext extensions.
 For example, if you are on Linux, add the following to the extensions section of the `~/.hgrc` file: